oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 - _Optionally let `kubectl port-forward` choose the local port_:

-  If don't specify a local port in your port forward command, for example:
+  If you don't specify a local port in your port forward command, for example:

   ```shell
   kubectl port-forward pods/domain1-admin-server -n mynamespace :7001